qmlbook/qmlbook/en/ch02/index.rst

 .. rubric:: File IO

 In the next snippet we read a CSV file from the local directory and loop over the rows to extract the cells from each row.
-By this we get the table data from the CSV file in ca. 20 lines of code.
+Doing this we get the table data from the CSV file in ca. 20 lines of code.
 File reading gives us just a byte stream, to be able to convert it into a valid Unicode text we need to use the text stream and pass in the file as a lower-level stream.
 For writing CSV files you would just need to open the file in the write mode and pipe the lines into the text stream.

 .. code-block:: cpp